3rd of 6 former officers in Mississippi gets 17.5 years for racist torture of 2 Black men

 “The weight of my actions and the harm I’ve caused will haunt me every day,” Opdyke told them.
 "I wish I could take away your suffering.”

-U.S. District Judge Tom Lee said Opdyke may not have been fully aware of what being a member of the Goon Squad entailed when Middleton asked him to join, but he did know it involved using excessive force.
-“You were not a passive observer, you actively participated in that brutal attack,” Lee said.”
+U.S. District Judge Tom Lee said Opdyke may not have been fully aware of what being a member of the Goon Squad entailed when Lt.
+Jeffrey Middleton asked him to join, but he did know it involved using excessive force.
+“You were not a passive observer.
+You actively participated in that brutal attack,” Lee said.

 All six of the former officers pleaded guilty last year to breaking into a home without a warrant and torturing the Black men with a stun gun, a sex toy and other objects.
 Christian Dedmon, 29, also faced a lengthy prison term at his sentencing, set for Wednesday afternoon before Lee.